MadPonyInteractive/MadQt/docs/ProjectManager/install.md

 ---
 layout: default
-title: Installation
+title: Running
 parent: Project Manager
 nav_order: 0
 ---

-# Installation
+# Running MadQt Project Manager

 ##### Prerequisites
-In order to install this application you will need to first [install the MadQt pip package.](https://madponyinteractive.github.io/MadQt/get-started.html)
+In order to run this application you will need to first [install the MadQt pip package.](https://madponyinteractive.github.io/MadQt/get-started.html)

 In a command line type the following